steveknipmeyer/ModelRelief/ModelRelief/Documentation/ProjectNotes/ProjectNotes.md

 ##### FE UI

+Display a depth_buffer (or float array) as an image using numpy and matplotlib.

 A default relief size of 1024 leads to a Chrome exception.

 How does EF and AutoMapper handle object graphs (with populated navigation properties) during updates?